 ART SIZE: Typically 8.5 x 11 inches – 300dpi.

 ART PAYMENT: Typically $50 or $25 for interior pieces.
 Cover (color) pays up to $600.
 Payment is upon publication.

 RIGHTS: Amazing Stories buys first-world publication rights.
 In addition, we are buying non-exclusive electronic archival rights, in perpetuity, and the right for non-exclusive publication in the quarterly issue (ebook and print on demand, as well as a print “collector’s edition”).
 We also ask for non-exclusive rights to republish the story in an anthology for a separate fee.

 REPRINTS: Although Amazing Stories publishes reprints, they will be limited in number and solicited by the publisher, so please do not submit them (although suggestions are appreciated).
 The reprint rate is $100 regardless of story length.

 SUBMISSIONS: We do not accept emailed or print submissions.
-Stories must be submitted using our online submission system, which will be open starting on a date which we will announce.
+Stories must be submitted using our online submission system.
 This will require setting up an account.
 Under Login on the top right corner of this page, you will be asked to create a username and supply your email address.
 When you have submitted this information, you will receive an email asking you to activate your account.
 Click on the link in the email and you will now have an Amazing Stories submissions account.